MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/sla-timer-pause-state-changed.md

 If a holiday is configured, the status of the case is updated to **OnHold** to pause the case's SLA.
 However, the pause functionality associated with the **OnHold** status doesn't appear to function correctly.
 Therefore, the timer continues to run even on a holiday when it should be paused.

-So, it includes the holiday hours, non-working hours, and pause time (only business hours) while projecting the SLA warning or failure time.
+So, it includes the holiday hours, nonworking hours, and pause time (only business hours) while projecting the SLA warning or failure time.

 ## More information